Mistletoe management – the need for control

 Some mistletoe species around the world are major forestry and tree pests, whilst others are relatively harmless.
 In Britain Viscum album is fairly benign but it will always significantly affect the branch it is on, and may need remedial management if allowed to colonise too many branches.

-New conservation or garden-related mistletoe plantings, especially in new locations, will not need such significant management – unless left untouched for a decade or two.
+Note that new conservation or garden-related mistletoe plantings, especially in new locations, will not need such significant management – unless left untouched for a couple of decades.
 Regular management for all mistletoe, new or established, eliminates the need for any drastic intervention.
-This should be included in vegetation management plans.
+This should be included in routine gardening or in site vegetation management plans.

 Effects on the host tree